The Impact of the U.S. Census Disclosure Avoidance System on Redistricting and Voting Rights Analysis: Introduction

 \section{Introduction}

 }

-In preparation for the official release of the 2020 Census data, the United States Census Bureau has built the Disclosure Avoidance System (DAS) to prevent Census respondents from being linked to specific people \cite{abow:etal:20}.
+In preparation for the official release of the 2020 Census data, the United States Census Bureau has developed its Disclosure Avoidance System (DAS) to prevent Census responses from being linked to specific individuals \cite{abow:etal:20}.
 The DAS is based on differential privacy technology, which adds a certain amount of random noise to the raw Census counts.
-The decision to use differential privacy for the 2020 Census has been controversial, with many scholars voicing concerns about the negative impacts of noisy data on public policy and social science research, which critically rely upon the Census data \cite{rugg:etal:19, ripe:kugl:rugg:20}.
+The Bureau has been required by law to prevent the disclosure of information about Census participants (13 U.S.C. \(\mathsection\) 9) and has implemented disclosure avoidance methods since 1960.
+Their decision to use differential privacy starting in 2020, however, has been controversial.
+Some scholars have voiced concerns about the potential negative impacts of noisy data on public policy and social science research, which critically rely upon the Census data \cite{rugg:etal:19, nas:20, ripe:kugl:rugg:20, sant:etal:20, muel:sant:21}.

 In this paper, we empirically evaluate the impact of the DAS on redistricting and voting rights analysis.
-Once released as part of the 2020 Census data later this year, states will use the P.L.
+Once released as part of the 2020 Census data later this year, states are likely to use the DAS-protected P.L.
 94-171 redistricting data to redraw their district boundaries of Congressional and other federal and local electoral offices.
-It is therefore of paramount importance to examine how the DAS affects redistricting analysis and the map-drawing process.

-The Census Bureau has requested public feedback on the ``fitness-for-use'' of the P.L.
-94-171 data by making available the Privacy-Protected Microdata Files (PPMFs) based on the application of the DAS to the 2010 Census redistricting data.
-The Census Bureau released two PPMFs at different levels of \emph{privacy loss budget,} \(\epsilon\), which controls the amount of noise.
-The DAS-12.2 data are based on a relatively high level of privacy loss budget (\(\epsilon = 12.2\)) to achieve the accuracy targets at the expense of greater privacy loss, whereas the DAS-4.5 data use a lower privacy loss budget at the expense of worse accuracy (\(\epsilon = 4.5\)).
-In addition, the Census Bureau post-processes the noisy data in order to ensure that the resulting public release data are self-consistent (e.g., no negative counts) and certain aggregate statistics such as state-level total population counts are accurate.
+It is therefore of paramount importance to examine how the DAS affects redistricting analysis and process.
+To this end, on April 28, 2021, the Census Bureau released Demonstration Data that apply the new DAS to the results of the 2010 decennial Census.
+We conduct our empirical evaluation under a likely scenario, in which practitioners---map drawers and analysts alike---treat this DAS-protected data ``as-is,'' as they have done in the past, without accounting for the DAS noise generation mechanism.
+Our evaluation is based on the final iteration of the Demonstration Data before the Census plans to release the 2020 P.L.
+94-171 data in August 2021.